-The application period is currently open for new directors whose terms will start in 2024.
+The application period is currently closed.
+Applications for 2024 will open in January 2024.

 The Women in Mining Canada Board of Directors is an elected body responsible for overseeing the affairs of the corporation and is legally accountable for the actions of the organization.
 The board is responsible for ensuring the long-range security and viability of the organization as well as making decisions in the best interests of all members.
 These duties and responsibilities of the Board of Directors are carried by the Board as well as by each individual Director.